HUMBOLDT PARK COUNSELING, PLLC

 EYE MOVEMENT DESENSITIZATION & REPROCESSING (EMDR)

 Eye Movement Desensitization and Reprocessing (EMDR) is a psychotherapy treatment that assists with processing traumatic events.
 During an EMDR session, the client reviews emotionally disturbing events in small and tolerable amounts while simultaneously focusing on external stimuli.
 The external stimuli are often bilateral eye movements or sounds.
 EMDR sessions are more formulaic than a typical psychotherapy session.
-These sessions can be done in conjunction with other forms of psychotherapy.
+Given that EMDR fosters a sense of re-experienceing traumatic moments it is not recommended for clients who are actively in crisis.
+We recommend that these sessions are done in conjunction with other forms of psychotherapy.